cd-mcfarland/fast_prng/README.txt

         Modified code of Super-Fast Mersene Twister used to generate uniform PRNs (http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/).
 Some code
         designed to support older architectures was removed, as this package was not tested on those architectures.
-Functions for seeding the PRN generator and accessing the array of PRNs were added.
+Functions for seeding the PRNG and accessing the array of PRNs were added.

     exponential.h

-        Exponential PRN generator to be used with C/C++ code.
+        Exponential PRNG to be used with C/C++ code.

     normal.h

-        Normal PRN generator to be used with C/C++ code.
+        Normal PRNG to be used with C/C++ code.

     create_layers.py